Cloud-SPAN/nerc-metagenomics-theme/_includes/cs-common-content/setup.md

 The software and data used for analysis during the course are hosted on an Amazon Web Services (AWS) virtual machine (VM) instance.
 A copy of such instance that requires no previous setup by you will be made available to you at no cost by the Cloud-SPAN team.

-To accesss and use the resources in your AWS instance from your personal computer, you will use a command-line interface (**CLI**) program known as the **shell** or **terminal**.
-The shell is available by default for Linux and Mac users (to they don't need to install any software). **Windows users** will need to install Git for Windows on their computer as described below **prior to the course**.
+To accesss and use the resources in your AWS instance from your personal computer, you will use a command-line interface (**CLI**) program that is widely known as the **shell** or **terminal**.
+The shell is available by default for Linux and Mac users (so they don't need to install any software). **Windows users** will need to install Git for Windows on their computer as described below **prior to the course**.
 Git includes **Git Bash** which is a Windows version of the Unix Bash shell, the most widely used shell and the defaul shell in Linux systems.
 Bash stands for *Bourne Again Shell*.

 You need to use a laptop or desktop for this course.
 Due to the need both to follow the instructor in zoom and to perform analyses, **tablets** and **ipads are not suitable** for using during this course.
 Having both an up to date browser and a stable internet connection is important.